Preparing For Your Test

 - Wear comfortable clothing without metal zippers or buttons

-- Remove any metal or electronic items from your pockets
+- Remove any metal like jewelry or electronic items from your pockets, wrists, and neck

 ABOUT THE TEST